Kleinendorst/Raspberry-Pi-IaC/README.md

 3. Start the Raspberry Pi with an ethernet cable attached.
 4. Find the assigned IP of the Raspberry Pi in the [router](http://asusrouter.com/) and configure DHCP to statically asign this address to the Raspberry Pi.
 5. Add the new Raspberry Pi to the *hosts* file using the internal IP.

-Test if the Raspberry Pi is correctly configured by opening an SSH session to it (using its IP address).
+6. Test if the Raspberry Pi is correctly configured by opening an SSH session to it (using its IP address).
+If this works the next step is to [add SSH public keys for each computer that should provision/connect to the Raspberry Pi](https://linuxhandbook.com/add-ssh-public-key-to-server/). **It's important to perform this step before provisioning because that will disallow logging into SSH with  a password.**